Plyometrics is also known as jump training and is designed to increase muscular power and explosiveness.

 Plyometric training conditions the body with dynamic resistance exercises that rapidly stretch a muscle (eccentric phase) and then rapidly shorten it (concentric phase).
 Hopping and jumping exercises, for example, subject the quadriceps to a stretch-shortening cycle that can strengthen these muscles, increase vertical jump and reduce the force of impact on the joints.

-Because plyometric exercises mimic the motions used in sports such as skiing, tennis, football, basketball, volleyball, and boxing, plyometric training is often used to condition professional and amateur adult athletes.
+Because plyometric exercises mimic the movements used in sports such as skiing, tennis, football, basketball, volleyball, and boxing, plyometric training is often used to condition professional and amateur adult athletes.
 However, sport scientists say children and adolescents also can benefit from a properly designed and supervised plyometric routine.

 Plyometric training is associated with many benefits.
 First popularised in the 1970s by state sports trainers in the former East Germany, it's based on scientific evidence showing that the stretch-shortening cycle prompts the stretch or “myotactic” reflex of muscle and improves the power of muscular contraction.